-The brass fittings are two-piece High Flow valves, with a receptacle base brazed to the tubing and an integral spring-closed check valve core screwed into the base.
-See Fig. 7 on page 11.
+The brass fittings are two-piece high flow valves, with a receptacle base brazed to the tubing and an integral spring-closed check valve core screwed into the base.
+See Fig. 5.
 This check valve is permanently assembled into this core body and cannot be serviced separately.
 Replace the entire core body if necessary.
 Service tools are available from RCD that allow the replacement of the check valve core without having to recover the entire system refrigerant charge.
 Apply compressor refrigerant oil to the check valve core's bottom O-ring.
-Install the fitting body and torque to 96 ± 10 in. lbs (10.9 ± 1 Nm).
-Do not exceed 106 in. lbs (11.9 Nm) when tightening.
+Install the fitting body and torque to $96 \pm 10$ in.-lb ( $10.9 \pm 1$ Nm).
+Do not exceed 106 in.-lb (11.9 Nm) when tightening.